-MF 050.5 : Igniting the Passion Fire to Move Forward and Creating Freedom in a Journal, with EOFire&
+MF 050.5 : Igniting the Passion Fire to Move Forward, with John Lee Dumas

 John Lee Dumas is the Founder and Host of EOFire, a 7 day a week podcast, featuring today’s most inspiring entrepreneurs.
 Launched in 2012, JLD has produced over 1200 episodes and leveraged EOFire into a business that generates 6-figures per month.
 John reveals the mistake that almost prevented EOFire from launching and for the first time, shares the cultural experience that changed his life forever.
 Learn more about EOFire and John’s new Freedom Journal, a tool designed to help you accomplish your biggest and brightest goals within 100 days.
 Get ready to “ignite” and move forward!